OpenAgentsInc/openagents/README.md

 ## Video series

-We've chronicled most of the development of this platform over multiple months and 100+ videos on X.
+We've chronicled most of our development over a year and 140+ videos on X.

 See [episode one](https://twitter.com/OpenAgentsInc/status/1721942435125715086) or the [full episode list](https://github.com/OpenAgentsInc/openagents/wiki/Video-Series).